Ruins of a small 13th century Carmelite church and monastery in Siah brook, on the west side of the Carmel.

-The church was based on two sections - an entrance hall on the western side, and the church on the eastern side.
-These two sections were built in two phases: the western side (closer in the photo below) is from the early 13th C, while the eastern side was added later at the end of the 13th C.
+The church was based on two sections – an entrance hall on the western side, and the church on the eastern side.
+These two sections were built in two phases: the western side (closer in the photo below) is from the early 13th century, while the eastern side was added later at the end of the 13th century.

 The photo below shows the side entrance to the second level, with a spiral flight of stairs.